CivicActions/nebula/CallNotes/Agendas&ActionItems.md

 * Of greatest importance is user feedback and final tweaks
 * If we get normalization done, testing
 * Need to test, test, test, including on iPhones and iPads and Android phones
+* Dave to build more tests for Jenkins suite?
 * Team needs to review (and probably add to) Checklist for Thursday night
 * Aaron, Steve and/or Rob to make sure all of USDS Checklist is responded to (it's okay if the answer is "didn't do it")
 * Melinda to flesh out Pools 1 and 2 READMEs, Steve to pass to Winvale.
 Relevant team members to review verbiage for different pools in the READMEs.